 Can you tell your personality from what flavor ice cream you like?
 There are lots and lots of so called Personality tests on the web.
 How do you know when you’ve come across a good one?
 For example, are the inner workings of your personality revealed in the playlists you have on your smartphone or mp3 device?
 In this episode … Read More

 What do you reveal about yourself in the way you use the smallest and seemingly most insignificant words you use every minute?
 That’s the focus of Dr. James Pennebaker‘s fascinating book and one of the most interesting psychology books of 2011: The Secret Life of Pronouns.
-If you’re fascinated by language then you’ll find this episode especially interesting.
-When … Read More
+If you’re fascinated by language then you’ll find this episode especially interesting. … Read More

 In this episode I put Jack Lalanne “on the couch”.
 I take selections from several of his vidoes and see what they reveal about his personality.
 He was clearly passionate about exercise, but what drove this passion?
 What was his underlying motivation?
 I suggest that his relationship with his father was crucial to his passion for exercise and fitness.
 Join me as I do a little armchair psychoanalysis of Jack Lalanne.

 How do the Rorschach, the Thematic Apperception Test (TAT) and the House, Tree, Person tests work?
 Do you reveal something about yourself when you tell stories about pictures or tell what you see in an inkblot or even when you do something as seemingly innocent as drawing a a picture of a house?
 Find out in this episode of The Psych Files.

 Can positive affirmations help raise your self esteem?
 People use daily affirmations and money affirmations to help them feel more confident, build their self esteem and bring positive events into their lives.
 But do they really work?
 If not, then what will?